Organic Himalayan buckwheat (kuttu/ogla) from Himachal Pradesh

-BUCKWHEAT : The Complete Guide to Himalayan Superfood — Benefits & Recipes
+Buckwheat: The Complete Guide to Himalayan Superfood — Benefits & Recipes

-Buckwheat — known as kuttu in Hindi and ogla in the Kinnauri dialect — is one of the Himalayas' most ancient and nutritious crops.
-Grown at high altitudes across Himachal Pradesh, Uttarakhand, and Ladakh, it has sustained mountain communities for centuries.
+Buckwheat — known as kuttu in Hindi and ogla in the Kinnauri dialect — is one of the Himalayas’ most ancient and nutritious crops.
+Grown at high altitudes across Himachal Pradesh, Uttarakhand, Sikkim and Ladakh, it has sustained mountain communities for centuries.
 Today, it is celebrated globally as a gluten-free superfood rich in protein, fiber, and powerful antioxidants like rutin.

 Popular in India as kuttu and fafra, and locally known as ogla and bras in the Kinnauri dialect, buckwheat is a quick-growing seed native to Asia with deep roots in the Himalayas.
-It has nourished mountain communities for generations, thriving in tough, high-altitude soils where very few crops can survive.
+It belongs to a group of foods called pseudocereals — seeds consumed like grains but not grown on grasses, unlike wheat or rice.
+It comes from the Fagopyrum plant.

 In India, buckwheat is primarily grown across the Himalayan regions of Himachal Pradesh, Uttarakhand, Jammu & Kashmir, Ladakh, Sikkim, and Arunachal Pradesh.